 - Do I prefer a business card with no annual fee?
-While some high annual fee cards provide exceptional benefits, you might have a preference to stay clear of cards with high annual fees.
+While some high-annual-fee cards provide exceptional benefits, you may have a preference to stay clear of cards with high annual fees.

 Bottom Line: While it’s essential to select a business credit card that aligns with your expenses and priorities, it’s not a permanent decision.
 Try the card for a year and determine if it meets your needs.
 If the card doesn’t have an annual fee, you can hold on to it to build a longer credit history, or you can cancel your card if it has an annual fee but doesn’t offer the value you want.

 Which Types of Businesses Qualify for a Business Credit Card?

 The IRS gives us the bottom line on what constitutes a business in its statement: “Generally, an activity qualifies as a business if it is carried on with the reasonable expectation of earning a profit.”